230805Abdul/Stock-Market-Predictor/README.md

 How It Works:
 User selects a stock ticker, date range, and model parameters.

-Historical stock data is fetched using yfinance.
+Historical stock data is fetched using binance.

 Closing prices are scaled and converted into 100-timestep sequences for LSTM input.